CielZ001/Facial-Emotion-Detection-in-Education-Scenario/README.md

 # Facial-Emotion-Detection-in-Education-Scenario

-The dataset we used was a emotion detection dataset on Kaggel (https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer).
+The dataset we used was a emotion detection dataset on Kaggle (https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer).

 Codes and descriptions could be found in the ipynb file.